aearl16/aearl16.github.io/src/hw6.md

 The first part of this assignment was the real challenge.
 Getting the database restore from the backup .bak file.
 I used SMSS to restore the database but accidentally selected the whole database and not just the Product portion I needed.
 I deleted that project and started again.
 After I was able to connect to the internal database I connected to it in LinqPad to test queries and verify the results I expected.

 After that I began generating the models and context.
 I made my own context but for some reason had trouble accessing the model keys.
 Visual Studio gave me a large error with an ok message when I tried to build.
-I evnetually gave up on that and had Visual studio generate the context.
+I eventually gave up on that and had Visual studio generate the context.

 My home controller managed all of the model binding for create and display.
 I accidentally forgot my get method early on and ran into a 404 when I tried to display my create page for a reivew.
 I passed around the IDs for each of the queries that way the end user didn't have to worry about looking it up or not knowing it.